-Learn how to make homemade traditional hot cross buns for Easter weekend with this easy recipe.
+Learn how to make the best homemade traditional hot cross buns for Easter weekend with this easy recipe.
 The bread dough is flavoured with raisins, candied citrus peel, cinnamon, nutmeg, and cloves.
 This dough is kneaded in the mixer making this hot cross buns recipe easy because you don't have to knead the dough by hand.

 Jump to: